 2. Offers a Chance for Reflection

 Kids live in a busy world today.
 Between school, homework, sporting practices, and music lessons, it’s easy for them to keep moving on to the next activity without ever pausing to make sure that they are on the right track.
 Journaling offers kids a chance to slow down and reflect on their lives and the decisions they’re making.
-By taking a closer look at their feelings and thoughts, kids can become more attuned to the elements of life that are most important to them.
+So, by taking a closer look at their feelings and thoughts, kids can become more attuned to the elements of life that are most important to them.

 3. Provides Consistency